canada-ca/design-system/information-findability/metadata.md

         <li>Include acronyms if they are well-known, and spell them out</li>
         <li>Preview your titles
           <ul>
-          <li>Use an online tool, such as the free <a href="https://moz.com/learn/seo/title-tag">title tag tester</a> from Moz, that will give you an idea of what your title tags may look like in a search result.</li>
+          <li>use an online tool, such as the free <a href="https://moz.com/learn/seo/title-tag">title tag tester from Moz</a>, that will give you an idea of what your title tags may look like in a search result</li>
           </ul>
         </li>
         <li>Avoid duplicate titles</li>